inkVerb/VIP/Cheat-Sheets/Resources.md

     - Can be used with most other apps, it `gedit`, `vlc`, etc
 ## II. `pgrep`
 - This lists only PIDs for a process
+- This is useful to get a PID so you can kill it from the terminal with `kill PID`
 - Usage: `pgrep PROCESS`
 - Examples:
   - `pgrep gedit`